cbajapan/CBAFusion/README.md

 ## CBAFusion is an app for Voice and Video needs.
 It also has an AED API that allows for message transportation.

 **Getting Started**
 Please clone the project and then checkout the release of your choice.
-When you do this, CBAFusion will know which version of FCSDKiOS to fetch that works with the corresponding release.
-Also, please always uses the latest release, especially during the release candidate phase of the project.
+When you do this, CBAFusion may know which version of FCSDKiOS to fetch that works with the corresponding release, if not you will have to fetch via Swift Package Manager.
+Please see the release notes for which version of FCSDKiOS corresponds to the version of CBAFusion you wish to use.

-Please note, while you clone this sample it will already know that FCSDKiOS should be fetched via SPM.
-However, please make sure you reset your Swift Package Cache via ``File -> Packages -> Reset Package Cache`` so that Xcode will fetch the needed Packages for this Sample App to work.
+Please make sure you reset your Swift Package Cache via ``File -> Packages -> Reset Package Cache`` so that Xcode will fetch the needed Packages for this Sample App to work.

 **Features**